itsnamrataagg/Tic-Tac-Toe/README.md

 <br>
 Credits page
 <br>
-Many more graphics and animations used three languages HTML, CSS, JAVASCRIT
+Many more graphics and animations used three languages HTML, CSS, JAVASCRIPT
 <br>
-So here we begin this Lets continue!!!!!!!!
+So here we begin this Let's continue!!!!!!!!